US Capital

 AH2: 2.1, 2.2, 2.3

 Public Finance and Relationships Between Governments: Fiscal Federalism, Decentralized Policy Making, Intergovernmental externalities, Conditional grants, Revenue sharing.
 The Tiebout Model of intergovernmental competition: voting with one's feet, Yardstick competition.
 Applications: the decentralization theorem, subsidiarity principle, capital flight.
 (Pew on Central Gov as Source of State Revenues.)
+(Quiz 6)

 H: 24